dudewheresmycode/bigscreen/README.md

 | `Ctrl` + `Shift` + `3` | Volume Down |
 | `Ctrl` + `Shift` + `4` | Sleep Timer +30m |

+If you are using another type of remote, or a keyboard.
+You can try and remap the key events of the device to these global hot keys using a tool like `xmodmap`.

+_(More remote documentation coming soon!)_

 #### Compiling From Source

+Bigscreen is built using the Qt5 development framework.

 Install dependencies: